 Generally, if someone is injured you may need to show that you have met your duty of care.
-You will have to ensure that any substances you provide for use by others are safe.

-If you are an employer, you must comply with the Control of Substances Hazardous to Health Regulations as well.
+If you are an employer you must comply with the Control of Substances Hazardous to Health (COSHH) Regulations as well.

 Broadly, these require employers to: